mattermost/docs/source/configure/configuration-settings.rst

 This setting applies to the new sidebar only.
 You must disable the `Enable Legacy Sidebar <https://docs.mattermost.com/configure/configuration-settings.html#enable-legacy-sidebar>`__ configuration setting to see and enable this functionality in the System Console.

 **Default Off**: Disables the unread channels sidebar section for all users by default.
-Users can enable it in **Account Settings > Sidebar > Group unread channels separately**.
+Users can enable it in **Settings > Sidebar > Group unread channels separately**.

 **Default On**: Enables the unread channels sidebar section for all users by default.
-Users can disable it in **Account Settings > Sidebar > Group unread channels separately**.
+Users can disable it in **Settings > Sidebar > Group unread channels separately**.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ExperimentalGroupUnreadChannels": "default_off"`` with options ``"default_off"`` and ``"default_on"``. |